lake-wg/authz/draft-ietf-lake-authz.md

 * The type is Confirmable (CON).
 * The Proxy-Scheme option is set to "coap".
 * The Uri-Host option is set to "lake-authz.arpa".
 This is an anycast type of identifier of the domain authenticator (V) that is resolved to its IPv6 address by the Join Proxy.
-* The Uri-Path option is set to ".well-known/edhoc".
+* By means of Uri-Path options, the Uri-Path is set to ".well-known/edhoc".
 * The payload is the (true, EDHOC message_1) CBOR sequence, where EDHOC message_1 is constructed as defined in {{U-V}}.

 ### Flight 2